microsoft/onnxruntime-training-examples/nvidia-bert/README.md

     Below instructions refer to these hdf5 data files as the data to make accessible to training process.

-    To transfer the data to Azure using [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest), use command:
+    To transfer the data to an Azure blob storage using [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest), use command:
     ```bash
     az storage blob upload-batch --account-name <storage-name> -d <container-name> -s ./workspace/BERT/data
     ```